 Read this: Plant Nursery.

 Propagation of Mosambi is done by budding (budded plants).
 Nursery-raised rootstock is transplanted in the main field.

 The time of planting Mosambi depends on the region and climate.
 Usually, in south India, Mosambi is planted from October end to January.

 Land Preparation, Planting and Spacing in Mosambi Cultivation

 The field should be prepared well by giving a couple of ploughings.
 Land should be levelled and brought to fine tilth stage.
 Any weeds and rocks should be removed as part of land preparation.
 Pits should be prepared with a dimension of 3 feet x 3 feet x 3 feet (Width x Length x Depth).
 The pit-to-pit or plant-to-plant distance should 20 to 22 feet.
 A row-to-row distance of 20 to 22 feet should be maintained.
 It is recommended to expose these pots for sun couple of weeks before actual planting starts.
 This can comfortably accommodate a plant density of 85 to 90 plants.
 High-density planting of Mosambi is possible in hilly areas.
-It is better to plant good distances as these trees go very big and occupy good radius.
+It is better to plant good distances as these trees go very big and occupy a good radius.

-Place the saplings at the center of the pits and cover with topsoil.
+Place the saplings at the center of the pits and cover them with topsoil.
 Irrigate the plant base immediately.